 Unfortunately, not every cat is super smart, and some are even known for having below-average intelligence.

-- Burmese: Like the Persian cat, Burmese cats are also brachycephalic, and have unnaturally squashed skulls that limits their brain size.
-This means that these cats are also quite stupid, although, like the Persian, they are docile and affectionate.
+This means that these cats are also quite stupid, although, like the Persians, they are docile and affectionate.

 A lot of owners are shocked by their cat’s intelligence, and wonder, are Maine Coons the smartest cats?